Rough flows: Introduction

-defines, under proper regularity conditions on the vector fields, an approximate flow whose associated flow is the flow generated by equation \eqref{EqControlledODE}.
-One step farther, if we are given a weak geometric H\"older $p$-rough path $\bfX$, with $2\leq p<3$, and sufficiently regular vector fields $\textrm{F} = \big(V_1,\dots,V_\ell\big)$ on $\RR^d$, one can associate to the rough differential equation

-some maps $\mu_{ts}$ defined, for each $0\leq s\leq t\leq T$, as the time $1$ map of an ordinary differential equation involving ${\bfX}_{ts}$, the $V_i$ and their brackets, that have the same Taylor expansion as the awaited Taylor expansion of a solution flow to equation \eqref{EqRDE}.
-They happen to define an approximate flow whose associated flow is the solution flow to equation \eqref{EqRDE}.

-We shall use a similar approach here, tailor-made to deal later on with the setting of stochastic time-dependent velocity fields.
-We shall introduce for that purpose a notion of rough driver, that is an enriched version of a time-dependent vector field, that will be given by the additional datum of a time-dependent second order differential operator satisfying some algebraic and analytic conditions.
+Our theory of rough flows is based on the deterministic "Approximate flow-to-flow" machinery introduced in \cite{B15}, which gives body to the following fact.
+To a 2-index family $(\mu_{ts})_{0\leq s\leq t\leq T}$ of maps which falls short from being a flow one can associate a unique flow $(\varphi_{ts})_{0\leq s\leq t\leq T}$ close to $(\mu_{ts})_{0\leq s\leq t\leq T}$; moreover the flow $\varphi$ depends continuously on the approximate flow $\mu$.
+We introduce a notion of rough driver, that is an enriched version of a time-dependent vector field, that is given by the additional datum of a time-dependent second order differential operator satisfying some algebraic and analytic conditions.
 A notion of solution to a differential equation driven by a rough driver will be given, in the line of what was done in \cite{B15} for rough differential equations, and the approximate flow-to-flow machinery will be seen to lead to a clean and simple well-posedness result for such equations.
-As awaited from the above discussion, the main point of this result is that the It\^o map, that associates to a rough driver the solution flow to its associated equation, is continuous.
+Importantly, the It\^o map, that associates to a rough driver the solution flow to its associated equation, is continuous.
 This continuity result is the key to deep results in the theory of stochastic flows.
+We shall indeed prove that reasonable semimartingale velocity fields can be lifted to rough drivers under some mild boundedness and regularity conditions, and that the solution flow associated to the semimartingale rough driver coincides almost surely with the solution flow to the Kunita-type Stratonovich differential equation driven by the velocity field.
+In this sense, our theory of rough flows encompasses the theory of stochastic flows.
+A Wong-Zaka\" i theorem will be proved for a general class of semimartingale velocity fields and a sharp large deviation principle for Brownian flows will be proved will be proved as a consequence of the continuity of the It\^o map.
+No Wong-Zaka\" i result was available so far for semimartingale stochastic flows.